Surjoyday/WatchList/README.md

 # Watchlist Movie App
+Check out the live preview of the Watchlist Movie App [here](https://watchlist-kt100.netlify.app/).

 Watchlist is a movie and series searching web application that provides comprehensive details about movies and series, including: